Heroin Addiction Treatment

 Magnolia Medical Group provides heroin addiction treatment programs to help you find freedom and recovery from heroin addiction.
 Call us today!

 Though heroin is not as easy to obtain as opiates such as oxycodone and other prescription painkillers, its use and abuse still affect millions of people in the United States and thousands in the Denver, CO area.

 According to the CDC, nearly one-third of all opioid drug related deaths involve heroin.
 Moreover, more than 130,000 U.S. deaths from heroin overdoses occurred between 1999 and 2019.
 Heroin can be injected alone or taken with opiates such as fentanyl for a powerful and oftentimes lethal high.

 What Is Heroin?

 Heroin, like other opiates, is derived from the opium poppy plant.
-It can cause strong euphoric effects when used, however the addictive drug also comes with a wide range of adverse and dangerous side effects.
+It can cause strong euphoric effects when used, however the fixation on drugs also comes with a wide range of adverse and dangerous side effects.
 Some short-term effects of heroin use include but are not limited to nausea, increased body temperature, brain fog, sluggishness, itchiness and feeling sleepy.

 The Dangers of Using Heroin

 Heroin is very addictive, and it can cause or contribute to many physical and mental health problems.
 Some people with ADHD, bipolar disorder, or other mental health issues use alcohol and illicit drugs, including heroin, to self-medicate before being formally diagnosed.
 The long-term use of heroin causes your body to build up a tolerance to the drug, which means you need more and more of the substance to produce the desired effect.
 In time, you may overdose or become very sick from using this drug.